open5e/open5e/source/characters/midgardheroes_races.rst

 **Undead Vitality.** You are infused with the dark energy of undeath, which frees you from some frailties that plague living creatures.
 You have resistance to necrotic damage and immunity to poison damage.
-You are immune to exhaustion and to the charmed and poisoned conditions.
-If you die, you cannot be returned to life by :ref:`srd:revivify`, :ref:`srd:raise-dead`, or :ref:`srd:reincarnate`;
-:ref:`srd:resurrection` and :ref:`srd:true-resurrection` return you to
-life as your original race.
+You are immune to :ref:`exhaustion` and to the :ref:`charmed` and :ref:`poisoned` conditions.
+If you die, you cannot be returned to life by :ref:`srd:revivify`, :ref:`srd:raise-dead`, or :ref:`srd:reincarnate`; :ref:`srd:resurrection` and :ref:`srd:true-resurrection` return you to life as your original race.
 A create undead spell cast so that it targets only your corpse affects you as a :ref:`srd:raise-dead` spell affects the corpse of a once-living creature.
 You don’t need to drink or breathe.
 You don’t sleep the way living creatures do, but during long rests, you enter a dormant state resembling death; during that time, you have disadvantage on Wisdom (Perception) checks.

 **Languages.** You can speak, read, and write Darakhul and Trade Tongue.